StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

     auto="true">
 </motion-canvas-player>

-The above animation does two things really well: it introduces the terms `requests` and `processing` while completely ignoring how Spring actually works internally.
-This simplification is technically not wrong.
+The above animation does two things really well: it introduces the terms `requests` and `processing` while completely ignoring how Spring actually works internally. **This simplification is technically not wrong**.
 Spring MVC does accept incoming requests, keeps them in a queue ready to be processed and upon completion answers the request by sending some kind of response the the client.
 But you already knew that.
 You are here because you want to understand how all of this is actually done and hidden by Spring.

 In the case of SpringBoot, it's lifecycle builds on a set of "magical" conventions which automatically configure, instantiate and manage all the beans and executors necessary for your application to run.